 As I was working on our bi-monthly newsletter, I couldn’t help but realize that there are many hotels out there that still are not putting the user first when it comes to email marketing.
 It drove me crazy because this is one channel where you can do the most.

 So, in this article, I am going to assume that you already know the basics of email marketing.
-This will allow me to show you some beginner-intermediate steps that can make your business “more like Google”, in that you can provide a better user experience.
+This will allow me to show you some beginner-intermediate steps that can make your business “more like Google,” in that you can provide a better user experience.

-Previous Purchase: This one requires a little bit more setup on your part, but if you can segment your email list by previous purchases, then you can substantially increase the relevancy to the consumer when they open your email.
+Previous Purchase: This one requires a little bit more setup on your part, but if you can segment your email list by past purchases, then you can substantially increase the relevancy to the consumer when they open your email.
 Maybe you are jogging their memory about an annual trip that is coming up.
 This could be the difference between them staying at your hotel, over your competitors.

-Behavior: In every email list there are always some people that are really engaged with the stuff that you are putting out there.
-There will also inevitably be people that for whatever reason, just don’t open or click on your email.
-There are two very good things that you can do here.
+Behavior: In every email list, there are always some people that are engaged with the stuff that you are putting out there.
+There will also inevitably be people that, for whatever reason, just don’t open or click on your email.
+There are two things that you can do here.
 You can reward your most loyal openers/clickers with a coupon.
 This helps build goodwill and could potentially get you some positive word of mouth.
 You can also set up an automation series for people that are not engaged with your emails.
 This could be a good avenue for a small qualitative survey that could help you improve your emails.
 Maybe they won’t ever open an email.
 After sending a re-engagement series, you can unsubscribe them if you would like.

-Frequency – Once you have got the basics down and you are looking for other areas of improvement, you can start tinkering with some of the other variables.
+Frequency: Once you have got the basics down and you are looking for other areas of improvement, you can start tinkering with some of the other variables.
 Not all audiences are the same.
 I can tolerate emails every other day from Amazon because I know that [most of the time] they are hyper-relevant to what I have been looking for recently.
-I cannot, however stand when I get emails everyday from the same company that are overly promotional and do not help me with anything.
+I cannot, however, stand when I get emails every day from the same company that are overly promotional and do not help me with anything.
 All they are is another email I have to delete.

-Time – Again, you need to make sure that you know who your audience is.
-There could be a big difference in sending out an email at 8AM first thing in the morning vs. something that you send out at 7PM.
-Depending on the user either one of these could potentially outperform the other.
-Test, test, and then test again, until you have a definite winner.
+Time: Again, you need to make sure that you know who your audience is.
+There could be a big difference in sending out an email at 8 AM first thing in the morning vs. something that you send out at 7 PM.
+Depending on the user, either one of these could potentially outperform the other.
+Test, test, and then test again until you have a definite winner.